FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

    ![metadata](./images/create-proj-meta.png)
 4. copy the `.xcodeproj` to the actual package using something like `mv Temp/Temp.xcodeproj ./MyPrivateLib/MyPrivateLib.xcodeproj`.
-5. open the XCode project and add the actual sources, libraries, and even test targets
+5. open the XCode project, replace the metadata (bundle ID, product name, etc.), and add the actual sources, libraries, and even test targets; you may also want to disable "Automatically manage signing"

    Before: